davmre/gprf/README.md

     python gprfopt_analyze.py vis ~/gprf_experiments/10000_10500_100_0.060000_0.020000_1.0000_50_l-bfgs-b_x_-1_0.0100_s0_gprf0/ ~/gprf_experiments/synthetic_datasets/10500_10000_0.060000_0.020000_50_0.pkl 0

-will generate a series of images, one for each optimization step, and attempt to stich them into a video.
+will generate a series of images, one for each optimization step, and attempt to stitch them into a video.

-The seismic dataset, consisting of an array of (lon, lat, depth) values, is stored in `sorted_isc.npy`.
+The seismic dataset is stored in `sorted_isc.npy` as an array of (lon, lat, depth) values.
 Individual seismic experiments can be reproduced by `run_seismic.py`.
 For example,

     python run_seismic.py --obs_std=20.0 --rpc_blocksize=210  --task=xcov --threshold=0.6  --maxsec=345600